manideepreddym/Fullstack-webapplication-AIHumanizer/README.md

 Copyright © 2025 Manideep Reddy.
 All rights reserved.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Contact

-For questions or support, please open an issue or contact the maintainers.